-Being the second-largest country for tobacco population, is India missing a public health opportunity for safer alternatives to tobacco?
+Being the second-largest country for tobacco population, India might be missing a public health opportunity for safer alternatives to tobacco.

 Although the WHO’s Framework Convention on Tobacco Control was endorsed in 2014 by India, it wasn’t followed widely.
 Hence, immense health and economic crisis prevail concerning tobacco in India.